And after these heartwarming scenes, everyone had some of Mrs. Rozhenko's delicious Klingon Blood Pie.

 - Crocodile Dundee was raised by Australian aborigines.

-- The Love Interest from Dances With Wolves was rescued by a tribe of native Americans after her village was destroyed by another tribe.
-Because he like couldn't possibly have a native love interest, Ick.
+- The Love Interest from Dances with Wolves was rescued by a tribe of native Americans after her village was destroyed by another tribe.

 - Jungle 2 Jungle was a remake of the French film Un Indien Dans la Ville.
 Averted somehow because the child isn't an orphan: His mother has chosen to live in this Amazonian tribe and she's the one who raised him.
 But as she's fully integrated, the child ends up being brought up pretty much like the other native chilren.